Mechanisms of Symbol Processing for In-Context Learning in Transformer Networks: Motivating a Case-Study of In-Context Learning

 \begin{exe} \ex the program was translated by a compiler $\mapsto$ translated(a compiler, the program) \end{exe} This exemplifies a general schema or template (with variables in italics and constants in roman font):

 \begin{exe} \ex \textit{x} was \textit{V} by \textit{y} $\mapsto$ \textit{V}(\textit{y}, \textit{x}) \end{exe}

-The variables take values that are \textit{strings} of symbols: this binding of values to variables is of particular interest because it has been argued to be beyond the capabilities of neural networks (e.g., Marcus, 2001 , but cf.~Smolensky 1987, 1990).
-Henceforth we drop the punctuation marks used above to aid human readability, so the template becomes
+The variables take values that are \textit{strings} of symbols: this binding of values to variables is of particular interest because it has been argued to be a capability crucial for intelligence but beyond the capabilities of the simple neural architectures typical of cognitive and AI models prior to the advent of the transformer (e.g., Marcus, \citeyear{marcus2001algebraic}; cf.~Smolensky \citeyear{smolensky1987analysis, smolensky1990tensor}).